-Coach's Discovery: During initial stages of agile transformation, senior leadership came to realization that by restructuring their organization to improve overall organizational performance, some internal "waste management" activities had to be done.
+Coach's Discovery: During initial stages of Agile transformation, senior leadership came to the realization that by restructuring their organization to improve overall organizational performance, some internal "waste management" activities had to be done.
 Specifically, it became clear that certain processes, artifacts and roles were redundant, unnecessary and costly.
-As such they had to be reduced or removed from the system, altogether.
-This raised a concern for senior management, as removing certain elements of organizational structure could become too politically inflaming.
-For example, an excessive amount of business analysts and project managers (PMO) represented two thick organizational layers that were primarily focused on producing heavy documentation and less- than-reliable reporting, respectively.
-Reducing these two layers would effectively mean downsizing certain individuals - something that could loudly resonate across the rest of the organization.
+As such, they had to be reduced or removed from the system altogether.
+This raised a concern for senior management: removing certain elements of organizational structure could become too politically inflaming.
+For example, an excessive amount of business analysts and project managers (PMOs) represented two thick organizational layers that were primarily focused on producing heavy documentation and less- than-reliable reporting, respectively.
+Reducing these two layers would effectively mean downsizing certain individuals-something that could loudly resonate across the rest of the organization.

-LeSS Teaching: Organizational Leadership needs to understand the difference between Local Optimization (e.g. improving performance of a single organizational layer, functional silo, reporting structure) and System Optimization (e.g. improving performance of an entire system).
-Looking at an organization from a stand point of System Optimization, an organization should care to provide Job Security to its employees, not Role Security.
-Ultimately, the goal of any organization is to continuously strive towards improving its efficiency, not providing haven for roles that make it [organization] less efficient.
+LeSS Teaching: Organizational leadership needs to understand the difference between local optimization (e.g., improving performance of a single organizational layer, functional silo, reporting structure) and system optimization (e.g., improving performance of an entire system).
+Looking at an organization from a standpoint of system optimization, an organization should care to provide job security to its employees, not role security.
+Ultimately, the goal of any organization is to continuously strive towards improving its efficiency, not providing a haven for roles that make it (the organization) less efficient.

-Further, from System Optimization perspective, it is wiser to support the idea of not having individuals that are all just Specialists in a particular field or domain; an organization needs to have a good number of Generalists to avoid workflow management dysfunctions and workflow bottlenecks.
+Further, from a system optimization perspective, it is wiser to support the idea of not having individuals that are all just specialists in a particular field or domain; an organization needs to have a good number of generalists to avoid workflow management dysfunctions and workflow bottlenecks.
 Presence of T-shaped individuals are highly desirable.

 Overall Result: Positive but WIP.
-While removing organizational waste, senior leadership tried to strike a happy balance between simplifying organizational structure and removing redundant/unnecessary roles on one end, while trying to provide job security and alternative career paths for some knowledgeable and highly qualified individuals.
+While removing organizational waste, senior leadership tried to strike a happy balance between simplifying organizational structure and removing redundant/unnecessary roles on one end while trying to provide job security and alternative career paths for some knowledgeable and highly qualified individuals.

-Coach's Discovery: After more than a dozen of sprints, a group of feature teams still could not show any progress in their ability to deliver potentially working software at sprint-end.
-At the end of each sprint, teams still produced code that needed additional testing, test automation activities, integration with code of other teams, extensive UAT, and other "Udone" activities.
-The initially proposed Definition of Done (DoD), at the time when teams got trained, did not change much and before releasing to production, teams still required at least one 'hardening' sprint.
+Coach's Discovery: After more than a dozen sprints, a group of feature teams still could not show any progress in their ability to deliver potentially working software at sprintend.
+At the end of each sprint, teams still produced code that needed additional testing, test automation activities, integration with code of other teams, extensive UAT, and other "udone" activities.
+The initially proposed Definition of Done (DoD) at the time when teams got trained did not change much, and before releasing to production, teams still required at least one "hardening" sprint.

-LeSS Teaching: As a feature team matures, gradually, it should extend it definition of "Done", to bring itself closer to a point, where, upon finishing a sprint, it makes its deliverable production-ready.
+LeSS Teaching: As a feature team matures, gradually, it should extend it definition of "done" to bring itself closer to a point where, upon finishing a sprint, it makes its deliverable production-ready.

 Overall Result: Partial Success.
 The teams were encouraged to identify during retrospectives at least one or two elements of DoD that were either missing or needed an improvement.
 Based on this, the teams could gain some momentum and with every subsequent sprint improved production readiness of their code.
-However, there were certain organizational impediments that still prevented teams from delivering faster: certain external dependencies on organizational layers that were "outside of agile sphere of influence" - they prevented DoD to become fully inclusive.
+However, there were certain organizational impediments that still prevented teams from delivering faster: certain external dependencies on organizational layers that were "outside of Agile sphere of influence"-they prevented DoD to become fully inclusive.